 This question leads quickly to a more fundamental question: \\ \\ {\em If the microstructure is a scalar field ${\nu:\realone^3\to \realone}$, what is the mathematical form of the macrostructure?}

-As I will discuss in Sec.~\ref{section:homogenization}, qualitative differences exist between a macrostructure and a {\em base microstructure}, where I use the term {\em base microstructure} to mean a microstructure that is not itself the macrostructure arising from a structure on an even smaller length scale.
+It turns out (see Sec.~\ref{section:homogenization}) that qualitative differences exist between a macrostructure and a {\em base microstructure}, where I use the term {\em base microstructure} to mean a microstructure that is not itself the macrostructure arising from a structure on an even smaller length scale.